Contractor ‘on standby’ to remove controversial Belfast bonfire

 A developer owns the land at the Broadway Industrial Estate off the Donegall Road where the bonfire is situated.

-Belfast City Council’s Strategic Policy and Resources Committee is understood to have discussed the situation during a meeting on Wednesday.
+Belfast City Council’s Strategic Policy and Resources Committee discussed the situation during a meeting on Wednesday.

 Sinn Fein MLA Pat Sheehan said the committee voted to have the bonfire removed from where it is currently situated.